jonnyom/gatsby-cms/src/pages/products.md

 ---
-title: Pricing page title
+title: ""
 image: /static/img/burning-man.jpeg
 templateKey: products-page
-description: |
+description: |-
+  # This is why contacting me would be great

   Here is a great big description about why you should use these products
 callToAction: Get in touch today
 testimonials: